 What we spend most of our time on these days is buying and selling websites, we’re online entrepreneurs, but we also do a whole range of investing, but particularly for the last 10 years we've bought and sold websites, online businesses, and virtual real estate.

 Yeah, we, we look at it as virtual real estate.

 The talented couple delve into a typical day in their lives revolving around their online business, to maintain and continue their success.

-Well, first of all we're looking for deals of course.
-So our skill and our talent is valuing things, valuing business in online business.
+Well, first of all, we're looking for deals of course.
+So our skill and our talent is valuing things, valuing a business in online business.
 So we're looking through the marketplace all the time to find businesses that are ideally undervalued.
 That's what we're always looking for.
 We very much use that property strategy of buying good buy, renovate, and then hold cashflow or sell at a higher price.
 So we're looking for deals.

 I guess our day to day main activities are the renovating side of our websites, if we're working on them with our teams.
 So basically, what that involves is upgrading or getting new content onto the website in a very simplistic essence.
 That's basically what we're trying to do when we're renovating these websites.

 We’re Improving them and getting more content onto them.

 The couple go on to explain how the online business world has significantly changed with time, as websites now are truly valued.